MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/realtime-audio.md

 ## API details

-Once the WebSocket connection session to `/realtime` is established and authenticated, the functional interaction takes place via sending and receiving WebSocket messages, herein referred to as "commands" to avoid ambiguity with the content-bearing "message" concept already present for inference.
+Once the WebSocket connection session to `/realtime` is established and authenticated, the functional interaction takes place via sending and receiving WebSocket messages, that we refer to as "commands" to avoid ambiguity with the content-bearing "message" concept already present for inference.
 These commands each take the form of a JSON object.
 Commands can be sent and received in parallel and applications should generally handle them both concurrently and asynchronously.

 ### Session configuration and turn handling mode

-Often, the first command sent by the caller on a newly established `/realtime` session will be a `session.update` payload.
+Often, the first command sent by the caller on a newly established `/realtime` session is a `session.update` payload.
 This command controls a wide set of input and output behavior, with output and response generation portions then later overridable via `update_conversation_config` or other properties in `response.create`.

 One of the key session-wide settings is `turn_detection`, which controls how data flow is handled between the caller and model: